nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

 ## Project Brief

-To create a dashboard for improving internal workflow efficiency and have the system scalable and future proof for supporting company growth.
+To create a dashboard for improving workflow processes, increasing efficiency and to support a new business model.

-The dashboard's main target audience will be the operations team, who uses the system for their daily campaign management tasks.
+The dashboard’s main target audience will be the operations team, who uses the system for their daily campaign management tasks.

 ## Planning

-The company had little experience in doing UX so I used the UX framework to create an estimated project plan.
-This shows the tasks required for getting the information needed for creating the dashboard.
-The project plan also showed the estimated time to complete the tasks and for tracking progress.
+The company had little experience with UX so I used the UX framework to create an estimated project plan.
+The purpose was to show the different tasks for gathering different information and for managing progress of the project.

 ## Research